drae/k8s-home-ops/README.md

 ## 💾 Installing the cluster

-Clone the repo, change to the new folder and run ```direnv``` to enable the loading of certain environment variables:
+Clone the repo, change to the new folder and run ```direnv allow``` to enable the loading of certain environment variables:

 ```
 git clone https://github.com/drae/k8s-home-ops.git && cd k8s-home-ops && direnv allow
 ```

 I use the stable version of [talos](https://talos.dev) as the operating system for running my home cluster.
-I do not use pxe booting or anything fancy, I just burn the [.iso](https://github.com/siderolabs/talos/releases) to a usb and install directly.
-Each nodes needs booting with this image.
+I do not use pxe booting or anything fancy, I  burn the [.iso](https://github.com/siderolabs/talos/releases) to a usb and install directly.

 [talhelper](https://github.com/budimanjojo/talhelper), a great tool by [budimanjojo](https://github.com/budimanjojo/) simplifies creation of the necessary configuration.
-I simply:
+From scratch run:

 ```
 cd infrastructure/talos